Imagine the Land - Tocca la Terra

 22 October - 31 November, 2019

-Tocca la terra is to be comprised of Italian local soils, hand gathered from the landscapes surrounding Rome and regional Italy.
-These soils will be ground into fine pigments and transformed into a 15m long art installation, filling one of the MACRO exhibition halls.
+Tocca la Terra was composed from Italian local soils, hand-gathered by Barnes and Doblanovic from the regional landscapes of Rome and Tuscany.
+These soils were ground by the artists into fine pigments and transformed into a 18m long art installation, filling one of the MACRO exhibition halls.

 During the exhibition, visitors were invited to create small clay vessels and cover them with soil pigments.
 Next, they performed a slow, barefoot walk into the artwork along a soil pathway, to place their vessel within the installation.
 Thus, notions of the body as agent of performative, affective experience lead to immersion in a poetics of materiality, transcendence and shared ontologies of creative community.

 As drawn by Barnes and Doblanovic, the large-scale composition grew methodically from one single earth-toned strip to encompass many multi-coloured stripes set within an almost white elliptical center.
 Concentric borders of earthy tonalities gave a central focus to breathtaking effect.
 After ten days, the labour of many was destroyed to underscore impermanence and the vulnerability of Nature.
 By highlighting human interconnection with the natural world through tactile, sensory and conceptual experience, Tocca la Terra reminded participants that their relationship to something as simple as soil literally grounds and centers their lives.

 Macro Asilo Project opened on 30 September 2018 and ends 31 December 2019, exhibiting the work of over 300 international artists, writers and performers during its 15-month program.